oresults/docs/docs/events/setup.md

 ### Monitor Bluebox devices

 You can monitor assigned Bluebox devices and punch records traffic in the Radio devices section as shown in the picture.
-For more information about monitoring see [Device monitoring](../devices/device-monitoring.md).
+For more information about monitoring see **[Device monitoring](../devices/device-monitoring.md)**.

 <img src="/img/event-devices-monitor.png" width="100%" />